 In Visual Studio, choose Debug->Other Debug Targets->Debug Installed App Package.

 In the Installed App Packages list, select your app package, and then choose the Attach button.

-Modify your app in between debug sessions
+Modify your application in between debug sessions

-Debug the entire app lifecycle
+Debug the entire application lifecycle

 PLMDebug is included with the Windows SDK.